-Blend your own teas with herbs from your own garden or fruits from your own kitchen.
+Blend your own teas with herbs from your own garden or fruits from your own kitchen with these DIY Tea Blends – 5 ways.
 The flavors are superior and you can’t go wrong with homemade!

 I recently went to the store and grabbed a bunch of bulk dried herbs to start mixing my own tea blends, and see if I could come up with some new staples for my pantry.
 The list of them is pretty small, so don’t feel the need to break the bank.
 And go out of your comfort zone!

 What is the dish count for DIY tea blends?

 Tips for using fresh fruit to create your own tea blends:

 If you are using fresh fruits, like I used lemon and ginger, use a vegetable peeler to remove thin strips of the rind from the fruit.